Biquette

 Biquette (French lit. 'young female goat'), also known as Biquette de Mauriac, the Grindcore Goat or the Punk Rock Goat (c.
-2003 – December 2013), was a rescued factory milking goat, whose photos taken as a part of the audience during punk rock and heavy metal concerts became viral on the internet.
+2003 – December 2013), was a rescued factory milking goat who was photographed in the audience of punk rock and heavy metal concerts and became viral on the internet.

 Early life

 According to Flo, Biquette's caretaker at the French communal farm Ferme de Mauriac, the goat spent her first five years (c.
 2003–2008) at a milking factory before being handed over to Mauriac because "it was cheaper than a slaughterhouse".

 Life at Ferme de Mauriac

-Biquette first rose to popularity in early 2012 due to photos and recordings of Singaporean grindcore band Wormrot's concert in Mauriac, with Biquette in the front row.
-BuzzFeed dubbed Biquette "Punk Rock Goat", and Metal Insider called her photo "one of the best images in metal".
+Biquette lived on a French communal farm with a DIY music space, and was an avid concert attendee.
+In early 2012, photos showed the goat in the front row of a concert by Singaporean grindcore band Wormrot.
+BuzzFeed dubbed her the "Punk Rock Goat", and Metal Insider called her photo "one of the best images in metal".
 According to Wormrot's manager, Biquette was very tame and followed the band around "like a dog".
 Biquette's caretaker Flo said in an interview that the goat loved concerts and other gatherings of people and theorized that she liked the vibrations of the wooden floor caused by the live music.

 Biquette loved to steal and consume cigarettes and cigarette butts, alcohol, and leftover paint and oil from the bottoms of cans.